PipedreamHQ/pipedream/docs/docs/quickstart/make-http-request/README.md

 ![image-20210516210434021](../images/image-20210516210434021.png)

-Select the event that's generated on the in the event list to inspect the execution.
-The response from the **GET Request** action is exported as `steps.get_request.$return_value` (exported data can be referenced in future steps).
+Select the new event from the event list to inspect the execution.
+The response from the **GET Request** action should be exported as `steps.get_request.$return_value`.
 Expand the `iss_position` key to see the `lattitude` and `longitude` returned by the API.
 If you run the workflow again, you'll see the position change for each execution:

 ![image-20210516210735882](../images/image-20210516210735882.png)

-Next, let's update `$respond()` in `steps.nodejs` to respond with the `lattitude` and `longitude` returned by the API.
+Next, let's update `$respond()` in `steps.nodejs` to respond with the object returned from the API that contains the `lattitude` and `longitude` of the ISS.
 To do that, replace the current value for the `body` parameter with `steps.get_request.$return_value.iss_position` (with no quotes or backticks):

 ```javascript
 await $respond({